c-layer/contracts/tutorials/21-TokenFactory.md

-# Running a token factory
+# Running a Token Factory

 ### Requirements